LucasYaskowich/CISC101-Group102-TravelPlanner/modules/02_plan_builder.md

 ### **Module 2 — Plan Builder (Options → Days)**

 Create a short list of candidate activities (e.g., attractions, restaurants, parks).
-Each activity includes type, estimated duration, exact cost of each activity ($) , and distance of each activity in km.
+Each activity includes type, estimated duration, cost range , and distance.

 Use a simple loop to build days: